 While I left the circle of hell using the same portal, I opened up for them, I heard a woman crying in her sleep, it was a familiar voice so I tried desperately to find where it came from and of course I would have done it for any other woman, they weren’t meant to be hurt just pleased.

-She kept screaming in pain during a sleep paralysis infused by one of the incubi I had send, this was horrific and it wasn’t part of the test, after looking thoroughly I noticed the painful noises came straight from my old house, it must have been a homeless woman I though.
+She kept screaming in pain during a sleep paralysis infused by one of the incubi I had send, this was horrific and it wasn’t part of the test, after looking thoroughly I noticed the painful noises came straight from my old house, I could only think of one person . . .

-But after entering the house, in the bedroom where I used to sleep, there was Leann, laying in the bed completely motionless just being able to cry while the huge incubus harassed her sexually and totally against her will.
+After entering the house, in the bedroom where I used to sleep, there was Leann, laying in the bed completely motionless just being able to cry while the huge incubus harassed her sexually and totally against her will.

 I couldn’t feel more hatred, it was a cruel act and I was going to punish him, specially seen Leann in that awful vulnerable position, was eating me alive.

-I demanded; Release her, you’re coming back to where you belong and it’s not my entourage!
+I demanded; “Release her, you’re coming back to where you belong and it’s not my entourage!”

 But the demon was reluctant and kept her into that paralysis for quite long while I kept yelling at him to release her but I had enough, he wasn’t following simple orders.
 I raised up my hands and without him even realizing his end, I fried him up to ashes and Leann was finally freed.

-She just stood up from the bed quite scared as she hasn’t seen who I really was but at the same time a little curious about who had saved her from that horrible experience.
+She just stood up from the bed quite scared since she hasn’t seen who I really was but at the same time a little curious about who had saved her from that horrible experience.
 I just left letting her know, that wasn’t something that will ever happen again.

-I turned around and she asked, who are you? why did you save me?
+I turned around and she asked, “Who are you? why did you save me?”

-I left with a smile on my face and just told her, you know me pretty well and I will show you my real self in time, for now this is all, sleep well Leann.
+I left with a smile on my face and just told her, “You know me pretty well and I will show you my real self in time, for now this is all, sleep well Leann.”

 Waving my hand at her, I set her into a deep sleep and then left her to rest just making sure she wasn’t going to be harassed anymore.